x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/data-loss-prevention/dlp-rule-application.md

     </Entity>
 ```

 The illustration of credit cards in this article can be extended to other sensitive information rules as well.
-To see the complete list of the Microsoft-supplied rules in Exchange, use the [Get-ClassificationRuleCollection](https://technet.microsoft.com/library/bb740ed7-6af4-4053-ad9c-6688ca42b481.aspx) cmdlet in the Exchange Management Shell in the following manner:
+To see the complete list of the Microsoft-supplied rules in Exchange, use the [Get-ClassificationRuleCollection](https://technet.microsoft.com/library/bb740ed7-6af4-4053-ad9c-6688ca42b481.aspx) cmdlet in Exchange Online PowerShell in the following manner:

 ```
 $rule_collection = Get-ClassificationRuleCollection